shivam2003-dev/mindstack/docs/courses/pytorch/02-tensors-basics.md

 - Automatic differentiation (autograd)
 - Optimized for deep learning operations

+!!! note "Tensors vs NumPy Arrays"
+    While tensors are similar to NumPy arrays, they have key advantages: automatic differentiation for gradients, GPU acceleration, and optimized operations for deep learning.
+You can easily convert between them using `torch.from_numpy()` and `.numpy()`.

+!!! tip "Understanding Dimensions"
+    Think of tensor dimensions as nested lists.
+A 2D tensor is like a matrix (rows × columns), a 3D tensor is like a stack of matrices, and so on.
+The first dimension is often the batch size in deep learning.

 ### Tensor Dimensions

 | Dimension | Name | Example Shape | Use Case |